 An individual who is a Hong Kong resident may elect for personal assessment whereby income chargeable to salaries tax, profits tax and property tax is aggregated in a single assessment.
 Personal assessment enables an individual to offset a business loss against income subject to salaries tax or property tax and to claim deduction of loan interest on rental properties which is not available under property tax.
 Losses brought forward from previous tax years under personal assessment may be used to offset against income in current year or subsequent years.
 Allowable deductions and appropriate personal allowances are granted under personal assessment and the tax is calculated on the balance in the same manner as for salaries tax.
 The maximum tax payable is, however, limited to tax at the standard tax rate on the person's total assessable income less allowable deductions, but without a deduction for personal allowances.

-Effective from the year of assessment 2018/19, a married person may elect for personal assessment on his/her own rather than jointly with his/her spouse as far as he/she is an individual who (i) is of or above the age of 18 years or is under that age if both parents are deceased and (ii) is either ordinarily resident in Hong Kong or a temporary resident of Hong Kong.
+A married person may elect for personal assessment on his/her own rather than jointly with his/her spouse as far as he/she is an individual who (i) is of or above the age of 18 years or is under that age if both parents are deceased and (ii) is either ordinarily resident in Hong Kong SAR or a temporary resident of Hong Kong SAR.

 However, if a married couple has elected for joint assessment for salaries tax purposes, then an election for personal assessment must be made jointly by the husband and the wife.

 Joint assessment for married couples